- About Us

 - Policy Services

 - Field Services

 - Superintendent Searches

-Mildred Lefebvre is a School Committee Member for the City of Holyoke, MA.
+Mildred Lefebvre is a school committee member for the City of Holyoke, MA.
 Since 2014, she has focused on ensuring equitable education to all students within the District with an emphasis on Special Education.
 She currently serves as the Northeast Regional Director for the National Hispanic Council of the National School Board Association.
-She was appointed by the Board Members in November of 2018 and intends to pursue re-election in 2019.
+She was appointed by the Board Members in November of 2018 and re-elected in 2019.
 The National Hispanic Council focuses on identifying and addressing the educational needs of the Latino/Hispanic Community, its students and families.
-Further, Mildred is the incoming Chair of the Minority Caucus for the Massachusetts Association of School Committees where she will continue to identify and address the current issues facing our underrepresented voices along with her colleagues.
+Further, Mildred is the Chair of the Minority Caucus for the Massachusetts Association of School Committees where she continues to identify and address the current issues facing our underrepresented voices along with her colleagues.

 Beyond her commitment to improving public education, Mildred is an engaged professional in Western Massachusetts.
-Mildred has served as a Licensed Practical Nurse for the past 21 years.
+Mildred has served as a Licensed Practical Nurse for the past 23 years.
 As a LPN, she has held various health care roles which have included management, quality assurance and teaching.
 She currently works as a Visiting Nurse, caring for clients in the community.
 Her role as a Visiting Nurse has been educating clients on disease process and medication management to ensure that they continue to live lives productively in the comfort of their homes.
 She teaches and encourages clients to become self advocates of their health and maintenance.
-She is currently enrolled at Holyoke Community College in pre-requisite courses to apply for the LPN to RN Program.
+She is currently enrolled at Holyoke Community College and was accepted for this Fall 2020 into the LPN to RN Program.
 Her focus is on mental health as it is a growing concern for our children.